Buzz, Choose, Forget: A Meta-Bandit Framework for Bee-Like Decision Making: Related Work

 Among the strategies considered above, LINUCB1 (ref as LINUCB) is the only bandit algorithm here that explicitly incorporates contextual information.
 Consequently, it is the sole approach capable of asymptotically converging to the optimal policy in our Y-maze experimental setting.
-Regardless of its ability to adopt the optimal strategy (i.e., to use contextual information), the bee selects an action $A_t$ based on memory history.
+Regardless of its ability to adopt the optimal strategy (i.e., to use contextual information), the bee selects an action $a_t$ based on memory history.
 This memory reflects the history of past actions, rewards, and contexts.
-However, learning and memory of honeybees can be impacted by a large amount environmental conditions, like the weather variation \cite{gerard2022short}.
-Additionally, the learning process in itself may be reflected by the succession of sub-optimal strategy (based on $Q_a(t)$ or based on a random choice) to the optimal strategy (based on the contextual information) with potential transitive states.
+However, learning and memory of honeybees can be impacted by a large amount environmental conditions, like the weather variation \citep{gerard2022short}.
+Additionally, the learning process in itself may be reflected by the succession of sub-optimal strategies (based on $h_t$ or based on a random choice) to the optimal strategy (based on the contextual information) with potential transitive states.
 Therefore, comparing bee strategies with these four policies must be carried out in a \textbf{non-stationary} framework.
-Unfortunately, the effective history length is difficult to anticipate, as it may evolve in different ways: piecewise-constant with abrupt changes at unknown breakpoints, smoothly varying with gradual trends, monotonically increasing or decreasing, or within bounded variation, where the total change over time remains limited \cite{Fiandri24}.
+Unfortunately, the effective history length is difficult to anticipate, as it may evolve in many ways \citep{Fiandri24}.
+Then, to incorporate this {\it bee's memory} concept, defined in psychology as the recency effect \citep{glanzer1966two}, we introduce the concept of a sliding window $\tau\in\mathbb{N}^*$ to lay the stress on recent history.
+The history is restricted to $H_{t,\tau}:=(s_{t-\tau},a_{t-\tau},r_{t-\tau},\dots,s_{t-1},a_{t-1},r_{t-1},s_t)$.
+The simple regret according to $\tau$ is : $R(\pi,\tau,1,T) = \sum_{t=\tau}^T \mathbb{E}[\Delta_{\pi,t}]$. \paragraph{Imitation learning to approximate a bee's behaviour} Our goal is to approximate the bee policy $\pi_{\texttt{bee}}$ with a bandit-style policy $\pi_{\text{MAYA}}$.
+The selection of the best MAB algorithm that mimics a bee's behaviour is based on comparing at $t$ the $\tau$-last cumulative regret trajectories generated ($R(\pi,\tau,1,t)$) by the bee and by each candidate MAB.
+For this, for a well-chosen similarity distance $d$.
+We define for two policies $\pi_1$ and $\pi_2$, their distance according to $\tau$ and $t$ trials: $\delta(\pi_1,\pi_2,\tau,t) := d\!\left( (R(\pi_1,\tau,1,u))_{u=t-\tau}^{t}, (R(\pi_2,\tau,1,u))_{u=t-\tau}^{t} \right) $.
+In the following, we consider three choices for $d$, reflecting two complementary interpretations of the regret sequence.
+First, when regrets are viewed as random variables, we use distributional distances such as Kullback–Leibler (KL) divergence and Wasserstein distance, which measure similarity in probabilistic structure or geometric displacement.
+Second, when regrets are interpreted as a temporal trajectory, we use Dynamic Time Warping (DTW), which emphasizes temporal alignment and is robust to local timing fluctuations.
+Finally, the success of the imitation learning algorithm will be quantified here using the following cost of a wrong \textbf{reproduced action}.
+We quantify imitation performance \citep{ross10} using a 0--1 imitation cost.
+For each time step, $ c(s,a) := \mathbf{1}\{a \neq \pi_{\text{bee}}(s)\}. $ The cumulative imitation cost over a trajectory is $C_T := \sum_{t=1}^T c(s_t,a_t).$ The success of the imitation learning algorithm is evaluated through $\mathbb{E}[C_T],$ which corresponds to the expected number of actions where MAYA deviates from the bee policy.
+See App.~\ref{sec:explanation_metric} for additional details on this metric.